jpritikin/coach/content/docs/me/psychoactive/salvia.md

 Once you are confident that you can remain at the origin, stand up.
 Walk around.
 Be forewarned that any distraction may cause you to dissociate and lose consciousness.
 This may seem precarious at first, but with a little practice, you can remain firmly in control.
 Salvia trains a mental focusing process similar to mindfulness, but differs from many types of meditation that also include some emotional focus.
 The salvia effect is orthogonal to emotion.
 Test your degree of control.
 Try reading a few sentences.
 Try cooking a simple recipe.
 Needless to say, do not attempt dangerous tasks like driving a car or operating heavy machinery.
 If you want to challenge yourself then I have an idea that I will save for the end of this article.

-There are lots of videos on the Internet documenting people that are out of their minds after smoking salvia.
+There are lots of videos on the Internet documenting people who are out of their minds after smoking salvia.
 Such trip reports can be entertaining, similar to narrative retelling of dreams.
 However, how much skill is required to lose control and act like a mad person?
-Why not try to meet the challenge of salvia in a skillful way?
+Why not try to meet the challenge of salvia skillfully?

 ### Reaching Higher